kuzzleio/documentation/src/sdk-reference/js/6/ms/lpush/index.md

 | `queuable` | <pre>boolean (true)</pre> | If true, queues the request during downtime, until connected to Kuzzle again |

 ## Resolve

+Resolves to the updated length of the list.

 ## Usage